Ingredients You May Want To Avoid In Your Pet's Food

 Copper Sulfate - Copper supplement (Is this used in some small animal food)

 Corn Syrup/corn - (sugar) adds palatability and can change the texture of food.
-Completely unnecessary in pet food and has the potential to cause obesity in pets.
+These sugary ingredients are completely unnecessary in pet food and have the potential to cause obesity in pets.
+Pet obesity causes many other health issues and any ingredient that has zero value to your pet's health should be avoided.

 Farm Raised Fish especially Salmon - because farm raised fish are exposed to contaminated water the fish can contain dioxins and PCBs which are linked to cancer.